 In her new book: Healing from Infidelity, Dr. Michelle Weiner-Davis states that most people decide to stay in their marriages after infidelity.
 She says it’s not that overcoming the devastation of infidelity is easy, because it isn’t.
 But it can be done.

 Surviving infidelity is a real thing!
 In fact, your marriage can end up being better than it was before.
-The thing is, both of you have to be willing to work hard and to remember that it takes time for the deep wounds of betrayal to heal.
+The thing is, both of you have to be willing to work hard.
+And you must remember that it takes time for the deep wounds of betrayal to heal.

-The critical thing is to figure out and fix the issues that lead to the infidelity in the first place and repair the shattered trust.
+The critical thing is to figure out and fix the issues that lead to the infidelity in the first place.
+And also repair the shattered trust.
 This usually requires getting expert help.

-If you’re living through the devastation of an affair, read on to discover the first 10 steps to surviving infidelity and rebuilding your marriage after an affair.
+If you’re living through the devastation of an affair, you’re in the right place.
+Read on to discover the first 10 steps to surviving infidelity and rebuilding your marriage after an affair.

 10 Steps To Help Couples Survive Infidelity:

 The time to have your cake and eat it, too, is over.
 Done.
 Finished.
-If what you want is to fix your marriage, you have to say goodbye to your affair partner.
+If you want to fix your marriage, you must say goodbye to your affair partner.
 You’re going to need all of your energy, effort, focus, and time to put into healing your marriage.
 And you’re spouse cannot possibly start rebuilding trust while suffering from ongoing threats of betrayal.

 It’s completely normal to experience every emotion known to humankind.
 And healing from infidelity takes time.
 Sometimes a lot of time.
 This is just a natural consequence of an affair.
-The betrayed partner now has something like post traumatic stress, and it could take a year to recover from that.
+If you’re the betrayed partner, you now have something like post traumatic stress.
+And it could take a year or more to recover from that.

 Look, your spouse is crushed.
 Devastated.
 Shattered.
 Destroyed.
 In order for that pain to heal, you have to understand and feel the pain you caused.
 You have to walk in your partner’s shoes, and then convince them that you get it.
 And, if you don’t have remorse…well, chances are high that you’ll repeat this behavior of betrayal.
 Ouch!